e2eproject-beep/NearHelper-E2E/README.md

 # E2E Project
 ## Abstract
-# Title: NearHelper-Connecting Domestic and Agricutural Workers In Real-Time.
+# Title: NearHelper-Connecting Workers and Work Finders.
 # Problem Statement
 Finding reliable domestic and agricultural workers can be a challenging task, especially in urban households and rural areas.
 Many workers are semi-literate or illiterate, making conventional digital